ErgodicEntropy/Plate-Tectonics-Algorithm/README.md

 ### Exploitation-Exploration paradigm: Divergent Plate boundary feedback loop and Conveyor Belt principle

 Likelihood Feedback loop via Convection currents: Divergent plate boundaries (Self-Adaptation, Exploration) causes colliding plates to move away from each others, but given the finite nature of the earth surface, what results is that some other plate gets nearer the colliding plates allowing for Convergent plate boundary to take place and thus Subduction occurs (Competition, Exploitation) [statistical in nature].
-In the inverse direction, it is thanks to the Conveyor Belt principle (Earth Surface Area[Crust] Conservation) that whenever Subduction (Competition, Exploitation) takes place, the lost surface is balanced by the formation of new oceanic crust or platelets via Seafloor Spreading thus creating novel solution plates for further exploration (Self-Adaptation, Exploration)
+In the inverse direction, it is thanks to the Conveyor Belt principle (Earth Surface Area Crust Conservation) that whenever Subduction (Competition, Exploitation) takes place, the lost surface is balanced by the formation of new oceanic crust via Seafloor Spreading thus creating novel solution plates for further exploration (Self-Adaptation, Exploration)

 ### Optimization Algorithm control flow (Flowchart): Algorithmization of Convection Current (Continental Drift-Tectonic effect) (Algorithmic Discretization into Optimization steps):